DreymaR/BigBagKbdTrixPKL/Layouts/README.md

     - Note that since EPKL can't know what this produces, a `##` mapped key state can't be used in, e.g., compose sequences.
 <br>

-Here are some VirtualKey/VKey and Modifier/Mod mappings.
+Here are some VirtualKey/VKey, Modifier/Mod and Single-Entry mappings.
 Any layout may contain all types of mappings.
 ```
 QW_J    = N         VKey            ; QW jJ  -> nN, a simple VK remapping
 RWin    = BACK      VirtualKey      ; RWin   -> Backspace (VKey)